 convention cards for first and second year students are available.

 Built-in provision for updating: Now you can download

 improvements to Jack and new tournaments as they become available on our

-without a CD drive) and with Windows 7.
+without a CD drive) and works without a problem under Windows 8.

 On-screen playing cards are digitally enhanced and now

 available for even the highest resolutions.

 The Professor will look over your shoulder as you play, making helpful comments